Halis Duraki

 My setup contains dualscreen (2x) Lenovo-p27h External 2K Displays that I usually replace with my 12.9’ iPad Pro (5th Gen) when I’m on the move.

 My daily laptop is a MacBook Pro (Retina, 14’ inch), late ‘21 model with Apple M1 CPU, 16GB of RAM and 1TB of solid storage.
+I vividly work on my electric desk setup I’ve assembled and constructed myself, and usually have AirPods Pro 3 with me.

 Software

 I’m not a fan of default macOS Terminal app therefore I switch to iTerm on each macOS instance.
-I’m using my custom color scheme, as well as custom zsh prompt, with my very own startup ascii graphics.
+I’m using my custom color scheme, as well as custom zsh prompt, with my very own startup ascii/tty graphics.

 iTerm Screenshot